Guides/How to Build a Notification Center/Introduction to Notification Centers

 Common use cases

 Notification centers work across basically any application where activity happens and users need to know about it.
-The patterns are pretty consistent whether you're building a social network, a project management tool, or a healthcare app.
+The patterns are consistent whether you're building a social network, a project management tool, or a healthcare app.

 "With Courier, we added a beautiful inbox and in-app push notifications in a matter of weeks.
 We used the great looking pre-built component to save even more time.
 Notifications are not our core competency, so it made complete sense to integrate rather than build out and support our own implementation."